Caging

 Small but efficient cage that requires at minimum 4 buildings.
 Useful to get a cage ready early.
 Can be filled with cheap units in a pinch.

-A 3x3 cage built above the castle.
+The 3x3 above the castle is just one very basic example.
 Small size and increased risk but unique utility.
 Use the caged units to assault enemies trying to attack your castle.

 The side cage